bernardofosu/Install_splunk_bash_script/README.md

 ```sh
 sudo ./install_splunk.sh
 ```
+##### 📌 Note:
+_**./** means you are running the script from the current directory.
+If you are not in the current directory, use the full path to the script instead_

-🔑 Using sudo ensures proper permissions for installation! 🚀
+_🔑 Using sudo ensures proper permissions for installation!_

-👤 If you're not using the root user, you'll need sudo to perform administrative actions during installation.
+_👤 If you're not using the root user, you'll need sudo to perform administrative actions during installation_

 ## 📜 What’s Inside the Installation Script?

 ### 🔹 Step 1: Update and Upgrade Package Managers
-echo "Updating and upgrading package managers..."
 ```sh
 sudo apt update && sudo apt upgrade -y
 ```